jeffjl74/ACT_Notes/README.md

 ![Overview](images/Overview.png)

 ## Version Notes
-_Version 1.3_
+_Version 1.3.1_
-* Another attempt to improve recognition of when a [mob dies](#monitoring).
-* Add a choice to share the notes for the zone and all its mobs in a single [share dialog](#sharing-notes).
-  * This works best if all players update to plugin version 1.3 and have the sender whitelisted.
-* Add [alert](#alerts) tags in the note text.
-* Aautomatic selection of the zone level note now only occurs if the zone note has an alert.
-Otherwise, the first mob is selected.
-* Simplify handling of EQII color [coded zone names](#adding-zones-and-mobs) like __\\#00FF00Buried Takish'Hiz: Empire of Antiquity [Contested] 2__.
+* Added an option to advance to the next note at [combat end](#monitoring) regardless of success (to workaround EQII inconsistencies).
+This changes [alert](#alerts) behaviour for a failed fight.
+Default is enabled.
+* Fix to activate an alert even if is is the very last thing in a note.
+* Changed the encounter name delimiter from comma to semicolon to accomodate individual mob names that contain commas, like `Sleujess, Pride Guardian`.
+(GIFs below still show commas because those GIFs are a pain to make.)
+Existing notes are automatically converted.

 ## Adding Zones and Mobs
 The **[Add Zone]** button creates a new entry in the zone list.
 The **[Add Mob]** button creates a new mob in the currently selected zone.

-Zone and mob names can be arbitrary text, but if they match in-game zone and mob names, the plugin will track when you enter the zone or kill the mob.
+Zone and mob names can be arbitrary text, but if they match in-game zone and mob names, the plugin will track when you enter the zone or fight the mob.

 For EQII zones with a color code and/or instance number, the plugin can match the zone name with a category that does not include the color code or the instance number.
 So if you don't want a category like __\\#00FF00Buried Takish'Hiz: Empire of Antiquity [Contested] 2__, a category name of __Buried Takish'Hiz: Empire of Antiquity [Contested]__ will still match when entering that zone.